Student Conduct Code: Academic Integrity and General MisconductSkip to content Skip to main navigation

 Owner: Vice Provost for Student Affairs

 1.1.1 Students who also serve as TC employees may be subject to separate disciplinary proceedings by virtue of their employment status.
-TC has other policies that relate to staff and faculty as well as policies that apply to all members in this community.
+TC has other policies that relate to staff and faculty as well as policies that apply to all members of the community.
+All TC policies may be found in the Policy Library.
 Nothing in this Code shall prevent an investigation or discipline under other applicable College policies.